pk527/TMDB-Prediction-Analysis/README.md

    - Outperformed all linear models, achieving the lowest MSE and highest predictive accuracy.
    - Effectively captures complex feature interactions and nonlinear patterns.
    - Handles missing data seamlessly during training.
 ---
+## 📈 Visualizations and Results

+### 1. *Budget vs. Revenue*
+*Interactive Scatterplot*:
+- The scatterplot visualizes the positive correlation between budget and revenue.
+- Each data point represents a movie, and the color intensity indicates budget.
+- A regression trendline highlights the overall relationship.

+*Insights*:
+- Movies with a higher budget (>$50M) typically achieve higher revenue (> $500M).
+- Some low-budget movies (e.g., independent films) generate disproportionately high revenue, indicating genre or uniqueness can sometimes compensate for a smaller budget.

+---

+### 2. *Runtime vs. Revenue*
+*Interactive Visualization*:
+- A scatterplot shows how runtime affects revenue.
+- Movies are categorized into short (<90 minutes), medium (90–120 minutes), and long (>120 minutes).
+- A regression line indicates trends for each category.

+*Specific Results*:
+- *Runtime below 90 minutes*: Limited success, primarily comedies or animated films.
+- *Runtime 90–120 minutes*: Optimal range for blockbusters; the strongest correlation with revenue.
+- *Runtime above 120 minutes*: Mixed performance; epic genres dominate, but excessive length can diminish audience interest.

+---